hpcleuven/HPC-intro/docs/README.md

 If you do not have KU Leuven ID (e.g. u-, r- or s- number), please contact us (hpcinfo@kuleuven.be) so that we can create a temporary account for you, with which you will be able to login on computers used during hands-on sessions or use wifi on your own laptop.

 ## Course Material
-The can access the [slides in PDF format](https://github.com/hpcleuven/HPC-intro/blob/master/HPCintro.pdf).
+You can access the [slides in PDF format](https://github.com/hpcleuven/HPC-intro/blob/master/HPCintro.pdf).

 The recordings of major part of the presentation is available via *Kaltura* and *My Media* space, and you can find the list of the videos in the table below